DPons97/Reimagined-octo-spork/README.md

 For every frame that has the object in it, the node saves detected box's coordinates and tries to estimate distance from the camera (with bad results, for now :neutral_face:).<br>
 When the object is no more in sight of the client's camera, the server receives all saved coordinates and analyze them to decide whether it could keep tracking through other connected cameras.<br>
 This is possible thanks to the planimetry that is stored inside server.<br>

 <br><br>
+Customizing ROS:
+---
+Customization was our main focus through the development of the project.

+<br><br>
 #### Project Contributors: